1937 Auckland Rugby League season: Round 13

 Bill McNeight, Newton's new forward from the West Coast Rugby League scored two tries in his second game for them.
 He was a current New Zealand international.

 Len Schultz, the Mount Albert back who went off injured.
 He had played for York in England.

 In their 20–19 loss to Mount Albert, Manukau were missing Jack Hemi, Steve Watene, and Rangi Chase with Tommy Chase moving into the vacant full back position and took the goal kicks.
 He kicked well, converting their three tries and two penalties but on full time he missed a penalty attempt from well out which would have given his side the win.
 Jack Brodrick, usually a loose forward, played at centre and did it "with credit".
 For Mount Albert their back, Len Schultz went off early with a leg injury and then in the second half they lost first five eighth J. Patterson to head injuries.
 He was replaced there by loose forward, Cliff Satherley who struggled in the position.
 Manukau five eighth, Walter Brimble was "the brightest back on the ground... [making] some really fine openings and dazzling runs.
 He took and gave his passes splendidly, and at all times drew his man before sending the ball along".
 Richmond trailed Marist 20–8 at halftime but rallied and threatened to win at one point before losing 30–24 in a match where tries were scored regularly, 12 in total.
 Ivor Uhlmann debuted at centre for Marist after moving to New Zealand from Brisbane and "showed promising form".
 John Anderson scored a try and converted all six of Marist's tries.
 Jack McLeod was the best forward for Richmond and scored a try where he ran 30 yards and "beat off all opposition".
 Ponsonby easily beat North Shore 23-9 who were missing their fullback, George Kerr.
-Verdun Scott filled in in the position and fielded "cleanly and kicked with judgment and good length".
+Verdun Scott substituted in the position and fielded "cleanly and kicked with judgement and good length".
 Their best back was Jack Smith.
 For Ponsonby Arthur Kay "stood out brilliantly in the centre", while Brian Riley and Roy Nurse "were a very speedy pair" of wingers.
 After winning their first game of the season in round 12, Newton won again against rivals City 34–19.
 Maurice Quirke hooked well for Newton.
 At halfback, Wilfred Brimble was "brilliant" while his brother Ted Brimble "frequently left the defence standing and teamed well with Hill in the five eighths.
 Centre three quarter Pat Young also played well scoring two tries.
 The team was also benefiting from the addition of Bill McNeight, the international forward who scored twice.
 The City backs struggled and Jack Tawhai did not play well in the unusual position of fullback, though Jackie Rata showed "occasional flashes" at centre.
 John Donald, Tai Raymond, and Hawea Mataira were their best forwards with the first two both scoring two tries.